Find Grad Schools

 47 Yearly Graduations

 Universidad del Este comes in at #14 on our list of the most popular colleges offering master's degrees in criminal justice.
 Roughly 7,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $2,652 per year.
 During the most recent year for which we have data, 47 people received their master's degree in criminal justice from UNE.
-Of these students, 87% were women and 100% were members of underrepresented racial-ethnic groups.
+Around 100% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #15